The History and Philosophy of Science program began in 1946 at the University of Melbourne as one of the first departments of its kind in the world.

 Our academics are leading teachers, researchers and industry professionals.

-Lecturer in History of Medicine and Life Sciences; Undergraduate coordinator
+Lecturer in History of Medicine and Life Sciences; Undergraduate Coordinator; Graduate Certificate Coordinator; Graduate Certificate in Arts Coordinator; Graduate Diploma in Arts Coordinator

-Senior Lecturer in History and Philosophy of Science; Honours and Graduate Diploma (Advanced) coordinator
+Senior Lecturer in History and Philosophy of Science; Honours and Graduate Diploma (Advanced) Coordinator; Undergraduate Coordinator Semester 2

 Professor in History and Philosophy of Science